 Tax-deductible lease payments

-When you enter into a novated lease you concurrently commence a salary-sacrificing arrangement through your employer, whereby the lease repayment and running cost of the car are taken from your pay (pre-tax salary).
+When you enter into a novated lease you concurrently commence a salary-sacrificing arrangement through your employer, whereby the lease repayment and running costs of the car are taken from your pay (pre-tax salary).

 These deductions are taken pre-tax and effectively reduce your taxable income and thus the income tax you pay.

-Prior to the introduction of the electric car discount, an FBT obligation would be triggered and an employee would typically use their post-tax salary to extinguish the obligation i.e. pay your taxes.
+Prior to the introduction of the electric car discount, an FBT obligation would be triggered and an employee would typically use their post-tax salary to extinguish the obligation i.e. pay their taxes.
 This has the effect of reducing the salary sacrificed amount and thus the potential income tax savings from a novated lease.
+Eligible EVs are exempt from FBT and therefore will enjoy the full tax benefit available from the pre-tax salary deduction.

 Did you know In NSW and Queensland electric cars procured directly through a novated lease arrangement are not eligible for the rebates in those respective states?

-To illustrate the benefit of an FBT exempt electric car on a novated lease we’ll compare a novated lease with FBT payable and one without.
-Johnny works in Business Development for a NSW-based company.
+To illustrate the benefit of an FBT exempt electric car on a novated lease we’ll compare a novated lease with FBT payable (prior to Electric Car Discount Bill) and one without.
+Johnny works as a Sales Representative for a NSW-based company.

 - Drives 15,000 km per annum